 It is recommended that all users of services (employer or client) from potential labour brokers and personal service providers should have policies and systems in place to correctly identify and withhold employees' tax from these entities and individuals.
 A possible solution would be a questionnaire or an affidavit (including an affidavit or solemn declaration for a personal service provider indicating that not more than 80% of its income is derived or is likely to be derived from one client) that could be used by the service-user at the start of the engagement or contract and regularly thereafter.
 This will enable the client to determine whether employees' tax should be deducted or not.

-Legal Counsel SOUTH AFRICAN REVENUE SERVICE
+Leveraged Legal Products SOUTH AFRICAN REVENUE SERVICE

-Date of 1st issue Date of 2nd issue Date of 3rd issue 7 March 2006 11 December 2007 16 March 2010
+Date of 1st issue : 7 March 2006

+Date of 2nd issue : 11 December 2007

+Date of 3rd issue : 16 March 2010

+Date of 4th issue : 26 March 2018

 Annexure A - The law